 Investment disclosure and notice requirements

 QDIA notices.
-If your plan offers a Qualified Default Investment Alternative, you must provide both initial and annual notices detailing the circumstances in which default investments will be made on participants’ behalf, their right to direct the investment, a description of the QDIA, transfer rights to other plan investment options and where to get information on the plan’s other investment options.
+In order to limit fiduciary liability when offering a Qualified Default Investment Alternative, you must provide both initial and annual notices detailing the circumstances in which default investments will be made on participants’ behalf, their right to direct the investment, a description of the QDIA, transfer rights to other plan investment options and where to get information on the plan’s other investment options.

-At a minimum, you must provide your participants with educational materials that help them understand the investments available through your plan, including the risks, transfer policies and liquidity restrictions, as well as objectives and fees.
-Ongoing, a best practice would be to provide educational materials and tools that help them learn basic investment concepts such as risk and return as well as the importance of asset allocation and diversification.
+At a minimum, it is a best practice to provide your participants with educational materials that help them understand the investments available through your plan, including the risks, transfer policies and liquidity restrictions, as well as objectives and fees.
+Ongoing, another best practice would be to provide educational materials and tools that help them learn basic investment concepts such as risk and return as well as the importance of asset allocation and diversification.
 Whether you provide this education through newsletters, fact sheets, seminars, or electronic and print publications, remember the end goal is to help your employees take control of their investment decisions.

 Remember to document the communications you’ve provided, the results of any campaigns, and attendance at any group meetings or individual appointments.